 - Wurstkuche: This was on my other list, but it’s cheap enough for this one too.
 What can I say?
 I love this place!

-- Pine & Crane: We recently discovered this great Vietnamese spot in Silver Lake.
+- Pine & Crane: A fantastic Vietnamese spot in Silver Lake with the best soups and dumplings.
 I like this as a day date, but they are also open for dinner.
+Their sister restaurant Joy in Highland Park is equally as great.

 - Dune: This is an adorable little place in Atwater Village that has the best Falafel.
 Don’t miss the rosewater dates.
 Just note that they only have a small amount of counter seating inside, so if you go at night, bring a sweater (they also have tables outside).